 Submitted by Taps Coogan on the 5th of October 2017 to The Sounding Line.

-Also in the Metrocosm article is the following chart from the Financial Times which shows the same trend for the nation as a whole.
+Also via Metrocosm, the following chart from the Financial Times shows the same trend for the nation as a whole.
 A great portion of America has moved either above or below middle class income levels with the biggest growth occurring among the wealthiest.

-The chart below chart from the New York Times shows that with each economic expansion since World War II, income gains have been more skewed towards the wealthy.
-An astonishing 95% of the income gains experienced between 2009 and 2012 have gone to the top 1% of income earners.
+With each economic expansion since World War II, income gains have been more skewed towards the wealthy.
+An astonishing 95% of the income gains experienced between 2009 and 2012 went to the top 1% of income earners.
 By comparison the top 1% of income earners captured only 1% of the income gains in the economic expansion from 1949 to 1953.

 While the median income of ‘middle class’ Americans has risen since 1970, the portion of Americans in the middle class has fallen steadily.
 The American economy is increasingly bifurcating between those below or far above the middle class, with fewer and fewer actually in the middle class.

 One recent driver of this trend has been the declining percentage of Americans participating in the dramatic appreciation of financial assets since the 2008 financial crisis.
 While the Federal Reserve’s monetary policy response to the financial crisis succeed in driving up virtually all financial asset prices, the benefit of those appreciating financial assets has fallen to an increasingly small percentage of the population.
 As we first noted here, the percentage of Americans who report owning stocks is near its lowest level on record.

 Similarly, the percentage of American who own homes has fallen despite rising home prices.

 With the prospect of large stock portfolios and financial assets unrealizable for nearly half of Americans living paycheck to paycheck, an economy recovery driven by financial asset appreciation instead of structural economic reform has unsurprisingly contributed to a growing wealth divide.